-Rule set Allows Data leak prevention Protection of the pool from theft of sensitive data by applying a defined list of applications.
-Backend protection Protection of the SES Evolution backend.
-Agent handler protection Protection of SES Evolution agent handlers.
-Administration console protection Protection of the SES Evolution administration console.
-Protection baseline Protection of the pool from any malicious activity.
-Advanced protections Detection and/or blocking of threats through a built- in heuristic analysis.
-Unlike protections that react to a strong individual event, advanced protections reac to a pattern of several weak events, which when combined, represent a threat.
-Secured Wi-Fi hotspots Restriction of workstation connections to secure hotspots only.
-Anti-ransomware protection Protection of the pool from ransomware attacks.
+Rule set Makes it possible to Data leak prevention Protect the pool from theft of sensitive data by applying a defined list of applications.
+Backend protection Protect the SES Evolution backend.
+Agent handler protection Protect SES Evolution agent handlers.
+Administration console protection Protect the SES Evolution administration console.
+Protection baseline Protect the pool from any malicious activity.
+Advanced protections Detect and/or block threats through a built-in heuristic analysis.
+Unlike protections that react to a strong individual event, advanced protections react to a pattern of several weak events, which when combined, represent a threat.
+Secured Wi-Fi hotspots Restrict workstation connections to secure hotspots only.
+Anti-ransomware protection Protect the pool from ransomware attacks.
 The rule set includes: Rules that detect illegal encryption of files and block such attacks, Rules that protect volume shadow copies in order to allow file recovery if some files have been encrypted before the attack was blocked.
-For further information, refer to Managing a ransomware attack.
-Common applications hardening Common applications to be prevented from performing potentially dangerous operations such as keylogging, application hooking or process access.
-Common network hardening Blocking of applications that may generate unwanted network traffic.
-This is the case of telemetry applications or non-Windows applications generating traffic used by zero-configuration networking for example.
+For further information, refer to Managing ransomware attacks.
+Common applications hardening Prevent common applications from performing potentially dangerous operations such as keylogging, application hooking or process access.
+Common network hardening Block applications that may generate unwanted network traffic.
+This is the case of telemetry applications or non-Windows applications generating traffic used by zero-configuration networking for example. ll901 (five sets) Protect sensitive information systems, in line with the French interministerial instruction no. 901 drafted by the ANSSI.
+These five rule sets are templates.
+To use them, adapt them to your environment by duplicating them in your security policies.
+Protection against malicious usage of LOLBIN (to be downloaded from Downloading Stormshield updates) Prevent hackers from maliciously using certain Microsoft LOLBIN binary files to download malicious payloads, run files or create permanent access for attackers.
+Block-list of known dangerous applications (to be downloaded from Downloading Stormshield updates) Block the execution of known harmful applications identified by hash or by certificate

-· The available audit rule sets are:
+• The available audit rule sets are:

-Rule set Allows Audits of attack contexts Monitoring of events that occur in a pool.
+Rule set Makes it possible to Audits of attack contexts Monitor events that occur in a pool.
 If it is placed before the protection rule sets, all events can be monitored.
 If it is placed after them, events that are not identified by protection rules can also be monitored.
 It is essential in analyzing the attack context through incidents.
-Windows Defender event forwarding Reporting in SES Evolution Windows events relating to the Virus and threat protection feature.
+Windows Defender event forwarding Report in SES Evolution Windows events relating to the Virus and threat protection feature.
 The event log analyzed is: Microsoft \ Windows \ Windows Defender \ Operational.
 SES Evolution assigns its own severity to these events, which is different from the Windows severity.
 Only the administrator can look up these events on the agent interface.
+Monitoring of known dangerous or vulnerable drivers (to be downloaded from Downloading Stormshield updates) Raise alerts when a known dangerous or vulnerable driver is loaded.